Case Review and Procedure

 Informal Review Meeting:

-All respondents will be given the opportunity to be heard by an objective Conduct Reviewer in a fair process.
+All respondents will be given the opportunity to be heard by an objective Conduct Administrator in a fair process.
 The purpose of the Conduct Review is to inform the student of the case, the initial alleged violations, the conduct procedures under the Code of Student Conduct, discuss the incident that occurred and their role in the incident, discuss the educational components of the incident and/or actions, and to resolve the alleged violations of the Code of Student Conduct.
-The Conduct Reviewer or a designee will follow these steps in the Informal Review Meeting:
+The Conduct Administrator or a designee will follow these steps in the Informal Review Meeting:

-• Inform the student of the charges and ensure they are understood.
+1. Inform the student of the charges and ensure they are understood.

-• Inform the student of the Code of Student Conduct procedures for processing conduct inquiries.
+2. Inform the student of the Code of Student Conduct procedures for processing conduct inquiries.

-• Ensure the student has access to a copy of the Code of Student Conduct.
+3. Ensure the student has access to a copy of the Code of Student Conduct.

-• Enter a discussion with the respondent about the details and facts surrounding the incident that occurred.
+4. Enter a discussion with the respondent about the details and facts surrounding the incident that occurred.

-• The Conduct Reviewer will make a decision of Responsible or Not Responsible, (the final decision may be delayed if multiple people are involved and the decision may be shared at a later time either by email correspondence or in another scheduled meeting).
+7. Make a decision of Responsible or Not Responsible, (the final decision may be delayed if multiple people are involved and the decision may be shared at a later time either by email correspondence or in another scheduled meeting).

-Findings and Action Plan and/or Status:
+Findings and Action Plan and/or Status

-The respondent has two options in response to the case outcome:
+The respondent has two options in response to the case outcome: To accept or not accept the findings.

 • To not accept the findings and/or action plan/status.
 If the respondent does not accept the findings, the respondent shall complete the request for a Formal Review Process (link included in outcome letter) within five business day of receiving the original Outcome Letter from the Conduct Administrator.
-Failure to complete the request within (5) business days will forfeit his/her right of Non-Acceptance.
+Failure to complete the request within five (5) business days will forfeit the right of Non-Acceptance.
 The respondent will then be held responsible for the findings in the case and completing all action plans and/or status.
 If the respondent accepts the findings, he/she can appeal the action plan and/or status severity (see Appeal Process section).

 Formal Review Process by Conduct Review Panel